vippsas/vipps-developers/settlements/sftp-report-service/README.md

 SFTP-users are created, associated with a public key, and given access to the reports of one or more merchants.

+It possible to use the same SSH key for multiple merchants.

 More information about SFTP: [SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).